 "A lot of people work really, really hard for their dreams, but it's not meant for everybody," Lovato responds after the painful audition.
 Armenta was quick to fire back at the 20-year-old, accusing her of becoming a superstar with the help of auto-tune.

 Spears immediately jumped to her pal's defense, shooting daggers at the performer.
 "I want to know who let you on stage," quips Spears.
 "I feel uncomfortable with you just staring at me."

 A colorful collection of winners ultimately make it through night one, including a 21-year-old single-mom deemed Rihanna-esque by L.A.
 Reid, a pint-sized Bieber in the making and a hunky boy band.

-19-year-old Jillian Jensen's tryout was decidedly the most emotional as she delivered a heart-breaking song and tale of bullying that rang true with judge Lovato.
+19-year-old Jillian Jensen's tryout was decidedly the most emotional as she delivered a heart-breaking song and tale of bullying that rang true

 "When you sang, you broke my heart," proclaimed the Disney star through tears.
 "I can't wait for the bullies at home to see this," she added before the panel bestowed an anonymous "yes" to the young singer.

 Tune in tomorrow to FOX for part two of The X Factor's season premiere!